Dutch man’s case linked to Amanda Todd

-The suspect, who has dual Dutch and Turkish nationality, has been in detention since he was arrested in January in a vacation house the town of Oisterwijk.
+The suspect, who has dual Dutch and Turkish nationality, has been in detention since he was arrested in January in a vacation house in the town of Oisterwijk.
 He lived alone, and has no wife or children.

 Prosecutors first publicized his case after a preliminary hearing Wednesday at which his detention was extended for three months.

 “The suspicions against the man are that he approached underage girls via the Internet and then seduced them into performing sexual acts in front of a webcam,” prosecutors said in a statement.

 “He is suspected of subsequently pressurizing them to participate in making new material.”